-The California Institute for Behavioral Health Solutions is hosting webinar series for behavioral health providers.
+The California Institute for Behavioral Health Solutions hosted webinar series for behavioral health providers.
 Their 11-week series from April through July 2020 focused on telehealth.
-A five-week series from August through September 2020 discusses strategies for eliminating inequities in behavioral health care.
+A five-week series from August through September 2020 discussed strategies for eliminating inequities in behavioral health care.

 California COVID-19 Health Surveys: Data and Charts

 CHCF has commissioned ongoing surveys of the general public and of health care providers in California to understand changing use of the health care system during the coronavirus pandemic.
 These weekly surveys began the third week in March 2020, shortly after the statewide shelter-in-place orders were instituted in California, and continued through early September.
 The data files and charts from the survey findings are available for you to download.

 Improving Birth Equity in California’s Health Care System